Don Meredith (politician): Harassment complaints and sexual misconduct investigation

 Meredith repeatedly apologizing for his "moral failing" and begging forgiveness but refused to step down, while taking sick leave on doctor's orders.
 He claimed to be a victim of racism in this affair, with his first lawyer Selwyn Pieters suggesting "his client was being portrayed as a "sexual predator" because he is an imposing black man".
 Meredith replaced Pieters with Bill Trudell as his new attorney, the latter who believed that the race card approach would not be helpful in Meredith's defense.
 Despite growing calls for Meredith's resignation from the Senate, Trudell argued "for a one- or two-year suspension without pay as a form of punishment for his two-year sexual relationship with a teenage girl".

-Meredith announced on May 9, 2017 that he would be resigning from the Senate.
+Meredith announced on 9 May 2017 that he would be resigning from the Senate.
 The announcement came shortly after the Senate Ethics Committee found that his conduct "demonstrated that he is unfit to serve as a senator" as "He has abused his privileged position of authority and trust by engaging in behaviour that is incompatible with his office", and "No lesser sanction than expulsion would repair the harm he has done to the Senate".
 Although the Senate has no explicit power to expel a member, a situation unprecedented in Canadian history, the Ethics Committee "accepted the legal opinion of the law clerk and parliamentary counsel to the Senate that the Constitution gives the upper house the same privileges enjoyed by the United Kingdom's House of Commons, which can permanently eject a member".
 Had Meredith not agreed to resign voluntarily, it was "virtually certain his former colleagues would have voted overwhelmingly" to expel him.
 In his resignation letter he stated that "the path of expulsion being considered by [his] colleagues will have major implications for the Senate of Canada" and that "this is a constitutional fight in which [he] will not engage."
-His resignation took effect on May 10, 2017.
+His resignation took effect on 10 May 2017.
 By resigning to avoid expulsion, Meredith retained his eligibility for a Parliamentary pension.

-The Senate Ethics Officer's report was published in June 2019 and concluded that Meredith's behaviour “constitute[d] both harassment and sexual harassment.”
+The Senate Ethics Officer's report was published in June 2019 and concluded that Meredith's behaviour "constitute[d] both harassment and sexual harassment."
 In June 2020, the Senate made a formal apology to Meredith's victims.
 In September 2020, following recommendations in a report by former Quebec Court of Appeal judge Louise Otis, the Senate internal economy committee authorized financial compensation for Meredith's victims.
 The total financial compensation to nine of Meredith's former employees totaled $498,000.

+In November 2022, the Senate adopted a resolution to urge the Governor General to revoke the honorific style and title of “Honourable”" from Meredith.